Bikeman/SeestarPhotometricWatchdog/README.md

 # Maintenance: Periodic tasks you need to perform to keep the pipeline happy

+## Educate people (and animals) within hearing distance of the alarm that this is nothing no panic about

+You don't want to scare the hell out of people who happen to hear the alarm and do not know what this is all about.
+I also trained my pets (cats) not to be scared by the sound by playing it once per week for some time so they get used to it.

 ## Freeing storage on the Seestar device
 The scripts in this solution use strictly *read-only* access to your Seestar.
 It will fetch images from the smart telescope over the network, but it will *never* delete those files.
 This means that the files